sairaatta/conquer_chess/docs/rulebook/README.md

 7.5.4    If a player uses two hands to make a single move (for example in case of castling, capturing or promotion) and pressed the clock, it shall be considered and penalised as if an illegal move.

 7.5.5    After the action taken under Article 7.5.1, 7.5.2, 7.5.3 or 7.5.4 for the first completed illegal move by a player, the arbiter shall give two minutes extra time to his/her opponent; for the second completed illegal move by the same player the arbiter shall declare the game lost by this player.
-However, the game is drawn if the position is such that the opponent cannot checkmate the player’s king by any possible series of legal moves.
+However, the game is drawn if the position is such that the opponent cannot checkmate the player's king by any possible series of legal moves.

 7.6     If, during a game it is found that any piece has been displaced from its correct square, the position before the irregularity shall be reinstated.
 If the position immediately before the irregularity cannot be determined, the game shall continue from the last identifiable position prior to the irregularity.
 The game shall then continue from this reinstated position.